 Another option outside the house is to dig down into the ground or horizontally into a hillside.

-- If your winter temperatures drop below 25°F, dig your pit deep enough so that all the crops are under the soil’s surface.
+If your winter temperatures drop below 25°F (-4°C), dig your pit deep enough so that all the crops are under the soil’s surface.

 The Garbage Can

-During the wintertime, using a metal garbage can or barrel in your hole-in-the ground cellar helps keep water out.
+During winter, using a metal garbage can or barrel in your hole-in-the ground cellar helps keep water out.

-To create the best atmosphere in your root cellar, consider this:
+To create the best atmosphere in your root cellar, consider these tips:

-- Complete temperature stability is reached at about 10 feet (3 m) deep.
+Complete temperature stability is reached at about 10 feet (3 meters) deep.

 10 Tips for Storing Your Harvest